Acquil/greevil-app/docs/index.md

+## Greevil
+Easy Finance Management that uses RESTful web services.
+For the web-part, see [greevil-web](https://github.com/sreedeepack/greevil-web)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Acquil/greevil-app/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.